Testing Interactions

 Clicking a todo

-The core model of react-testing-library
+The core model of react-testing-library and by extension

-is to call helpers, and get back new, more specific
+react-wiring-library is to call helpers, and get back new, more specific

 helpers for interacting with a specific element.
 In keeping with that, we're